Review of Qkids – a platform where you can teach English online

 - 1-2 minute video including:

-- Your location, education and experience working with kids and then
+- Your location, education and experience teaching or working with kids and then

 You can upload the video onto YouTube or Google Drive and send them the link to it or just send them the video file.

 Here’s a helpful video on how to make the Qkids application video with examples:

 3) If your application looks good, you’ll be contacted within 3 business days for the next steps: